Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 * PeakTask (This will calculate the peak of the left and right channels pc audio stream.)

 More methods will come in the future.
+In development:
+* HTTP API (Spawns a server that will listen to http requests, all methods will have support)
 ## Getting Started